swjcpy/gd_test/README.md

 events are stored in a list called events, each element of these two lists is a class object.

+All demonstrations of methods and functions are at [gd_test.py](https://github.com/swjcpy/gd_test/blob/master/gd_test.py)

 [policyholders.py](https://github.com/swjcpy/gd_test/blob/master/policyholders.py) defines each policyholder, everytime a new policy holder is created, it will be stored into policyholders list